diyscif/diyscif/scif-thesis.md

 To detect active transmitters in the protected space it is necessary to make use of a spectrum analyzer.
 These devices are designed to capture and analyze wireless signals over a wide frequency range.
-They either come as benchtop devices, used to collect the ambient spectrum over longer periods of time, or as hand-held, near field devices to detect signals at their source.
+They either come as bench-top devices, used to collect the ambient spectrum over longer periods of time, or as hand-held, near field devices to detect signals at their source.